 Once you've worked out the average score for each statement, you can interpret the results based on the scale used.
 Usually, an average score of 4 or above indicates good usability and a positive user experience, while an average score below 4 indicates room for improvement.

-A variation of the Customer Effort Score survey, the User Effort Score measures how easy or difficult it is for users to interact with your product or service.
+A variation of the Customer Effort Score survey, the User Effort Score (UES), measures how easy or difficult it is for users to interact with your product or service.

 It consists of a simple 5-point Likert scale and a follow-up question that asks the user to elaborate on their choice.